 All students entering the Ph.D. program in Counseling Psychology are expected to complete a Pre-dissertation Research Project (PDRP), which is articulated through a contract between the student's program advisor and the student.
 The PDRP will be carried out within the formalized research teams within a two-year time period.
 These teams meet every semester during the regular academic year during the student's first two years of his or her program of study.
-Once completed, the PDRP is submitted for review and ratification by the CP Committee as meeting the standard of a PDRP.
+Once completed, the PDRP is submitted to the CP Faculty for review and ratification as meeting the standard of a PDRP.
 This endorsement then allows the student to petition the CP Committee to sit for the doctoral comprehensive examination so that the student can then be admitted to doctoral candidacy.
 The steps in completing the PDRP are as follows:

 - 1. All students, whether entering with a bachelor's or master's degree (including those who have completed a master's thesis), must complete a pre-dissertation research project (PDRP). - 2.
 The student registers for 2 credit hours of Research Seminar (EDPS 6960) fall and spring semesters of the first academic year and 1 credit hour of EDPS 6960 of the fall and spring semesters of the 2nd academic year (a total of 6 credit hours of EDPS 6960 in this two- year interval); students register for the Research Seminar listed under their advisor's name. - 3.
-Research Seminar (EDPS 6960) requirements are satisfied by participating on the research team directed by students' CCP faculty advisor.
+All students must take a minimum of 6 Research Seminar (EDPS 6960) units during their first two years of the program.
+Participating in the research team directed by students' CCP faculty advisor satisfies the requirements for this course.
 Student attendance at the Research Seminar is required.
 Students failing to attend on a regular basis may receive a failing grade (i.e., below B- or No Credit) and may be required to repeat this course prior to being authorized to sit for the doctoral qualifying examination. - 4.
 During fall semester of the first year the student and faculty advisor develop a predissertation research project plan.
 The nature and design of this project plan is guided by the faculty advisor's research expertise and skill.
 The content of the research project should be consistent with the faculty advisor's research interests.
 A formal contract is then established between the student and faculty advisor that includes a student commitment to complete a final Pre-dissertation Research Product to demonstrate fulfillment of the EDPS 6960 research seminar competency expectation.
-The contract and the "proposal" of the PDRP is required to be submitted to all CCP faculty on or before the first CCP faculty meeting in the month of April during spring term of the students' first year.
+The contract and the "proposal" of the PDRP is required to be submitted to all CCP faculty on or before the first CCP faculty meeting in the month of April during spring term of the students'

+first year.
 The "proposal" is the document written by the student under the supervision of an advisor that formally describes the project to be undertaken.
 These documents must be approved by a majority vote of the CCP faculty in order for the student to proceed with the PDRP.